Kays-R/Flight-Price-Visualization-/README.md

 # Flight-Price-Visualization
-This Project is to explore the uses of EDA for tracking flight prices and how to present them to obtain insights to
+This Project is to explore the uses of EDA for tracking flight prices and how to present them to obtain insights to use for business.

 ### About this Dataset
 **Dataset** - Flight Price Details from kaggle (https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction?resource=download)